dotimothy/RPiMorse/README.md

  ## Global Requirments:
  Python Version 2 or higher

-  # Documentation for Pi Version (RPiMorse requires Python 2+):
+  # Documentation for Pi Version:

  For testing purposes, if your python version is 3 or higher, please run the program <code>rpi3.py</code>.
 If your version is lower, run <code>rpi2.py</code>.

   ## Or just run <code>rpi.py</code> for guranteed console functionality (chooses version for you, even with no Pi!).

- # Documentation for Console Versions (RPiMorse Console requires Python 2+):
+ # Documentation for Console Versions:
  For testing purposes, if your python version is 3 or higher, please run the program <code>morse3.py</code>.
 If your version is lower, run <code>morse2.py</code>.

  ## Or just run <code>morse.py</code> for guranteed console functionality (chooses version for you!).